JoaoDanielRufino/gcloc/README.md

 ## Installation

-You can install from the stable release clicking [here](https://github.com/JoaoDanielRufino/gcloc/releases/latest)
+You can install from the stable release by clicking [here](https://github.com/JoaoDanielRufino/gcloc/releases/latest)

 ## Usage